groverkaran/django-comments-tree/docs/tutorial.rst

 Before we go any further we need to set up the :setting:`COMMENTS_XTD_SALT` setting.
 This setting plays an important role during the comment confirmation by mail.
 It helps obfuscating the comment before the user approves its publication.

-It is so because django-comments-xtd does not store comments in the server until they have been confirmed.
+It is so because django-comments-tree does not store comments in the server until they have been confirmed.
 This way there is little to none possible comment spam flooding in the database.
 Comments are encoded in URLs and sent for confirmation by mail.
 Only when the user clicks the confirmation URL the comment lands in the database.

 This behaviour is disabled for authenticated users, and can be disabled for anonymous users too by simply setting :setting:`COMMENTS_XTD_CONFIRM_MAIL` to ``False``.